 May they never be forgotten…..

-This beautiful Memorial serves as a serene and reflective space to walk, reminisce and reflect as one walks the path of heroes.
-The Memorial will also serve to educate visitors and will be a stately space to hold ceremonies and programs.
+This beautiful Memorial serves as a serene and reflective space to reminisce and reflect as one walks the path of heroes.
+The Memorial also serves to educate visitors and is a stately and expansive design fitting to hold ceremonies and programs.
 The valiant courage, bravery, and selflessness of our Connecticut men and women who served and sacrificed will never be forgotten.
-This Memorial will serve as a lasting example of unselfish devotion to duty, a record of service and a permanent tribute to forever honor and remember.
+This Memorial is a permanent tribute to forever honor and remember their unselfish devotion, patriotism, heroism, service and sacrifice.
+We can never repay all they have stood for and done in the name of freedom.

 A small core of dedicated and hard working individuals came together to bring the dream of this beautiful Memorial tribute to fruition over the past six years with the help of many caring and generous donors and volunteers, including the support of the City of Middletown and the State of Connecticut.